 For the last 17.5 years since his crash, Brandon has been a warrior.
 Now, it is his time to rest.
 On January 21, 2019 at 12:05am Brandon went home to Heaven.

-To foster our message, Team Brandon raises funds that allow our foundation to continue spreading our VOW TO DRIVE SOBER message in schools, worksites and communities.
-The funds also allow us to purchase customized Team Hoyt Running Chairs for special needs families and provide an avenue for them to participate in ongoing athletic events with Team Brandon, helping to spread our Vow to Drive Sober message.
+To foster our message, Team Brandon raises funds that allow our foundation to continue spreading our VOW TO DRIVE SOBER message in schools, worksites, victim impact panels and communities.
+The funds also allow us to help special needs families (through fundraising efforts) purchase customized Team Hoyt Running Chairs and provide an avenue for them to participate in ongoing athletic events with Team Brandon, helping to spread our Vow to Drive Sober message.
 We continue to share our story with teens and their parents to discourage underage drinking but realistically promote the importance of using a designated driver and other safe alternative transportation.
-I always say “Your parents would much rather get a phone call from you, saying I am drunk, please pick me up” than having a police officer call saying, “Your son/daughter was killed/or killed someone in a drinking and driving accident.”
+I always say “Your parents would much rather get a phone call from you, saying I am drunk, please pick me up” than having a police officer call or show up at your house saying, “Your son/daughter was killed/or killed someone in a drinking and driving accident.”

-Because Brandon was the Offender, Team Brandon has an unfortunate advantage to grab at the heartstrings of our audience as we encourage people to choose to drive sober.
+Because Brandon was the Offender, Team Brandon had the unfortunate advantage to grab at the heartstrings of our audience as we encourage people to choose to drive sober.
 Our presentations were truly effective when Brandon and I presented together.
-Even though our Captain has retired we will continue to present our VOW TO DRIVE SOBER message, people can see the real-life tragedy right in front of their eyes.
-They’re able to conceptualize the heartbreak versus having a picture painted for them.
+Even though our Captain has retired we will continue to present our VOW TO DRIVE SOBER message.
+The audience will still be able to conceptualize the heartbreak versus having a picture painted for them, because our story is REAL LIFE.
 A light bulb goes on quickly and sends the message … I have a choice.
 I don’t have to drink and drive.
 I can make a difference!
 This light bulb moment matters for you and your loved ones!
 Although we all have a choice to drive sober, unfortunately, we do not have control over those who do make a poor choice.
-When people hear Brandon’s story and see our video, they are emotionally charged to reconsider decisions to drink and drive.
-To add value to our program, our primary partners are the local DUI Task Force officers who take time to engage the audience by performing field sobriety tests.
+When people hear Brandon’s story and see our video, they are emotionally charged to reconsider their decision to drink and drive.
+To add value to our program, our primary partners are the local DUI Task Force officers who take time to engage the audience by answering questions and performing mock field sobriety tests with our 3 different level of beer goggles and cannabis goggles.
 We don’t feel that alcohol is the enemy for those over 21.
 Our message is very simple – Plan ahead, use alternative transportation, Vow to Drive Sober and Party Smart.